 In August 2018, the FASB issued ASU 2018-14, Compensation - Retirement Benefits - Defined Benefit Plans - General (Topic 715-20): Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans.
 This ASU amends ASC 715 to remove disclosures that are no longer considered cost beneficial, clarifies the specific requirements of disclosures, and adds disclosure requirements identified as relevant related to defined benefit pension and other postretirement plans.
 The ASU's changes related to disclosures are part of the FASB's disclosure framework project.
 The updated guidance is effective retrospectively for annual reporting periods ending after December 15, 2020, with early adoption permitted.
-We are currently evaluating the effects of this ASU on our disclosures in the notes to our consolidated financial statements.
+We adopted this standard in fourth quarter of 2020 and it did not have a material effect on our financial statement disclosures.